BUSI 101 Personal Finance 3 credits

 BUSI 412 Integrated Marketing Communications Campaigns 3 credits

-This course used the integrated marketing communications (IMC) approach of utilizing appropriate advertising, marketing, personal selling, and public relations principles and practices to develop a strategic communication campaign.
+This course uses the integrated marketing communications (IMC) approach of utilizing appropriate advertising, marketing, personal selling, and public relations principles and practices to develop a strategic communication campaign.
 Students conduct research, develop goals, objectives, strategies, and tactics for a client.
 The campaign is presented to the client in written and audio-visual form.
 The campaign is evaluated.
 (This course may be taken for credit as COMM 412.)
 Prerequisites: BUSI 310, ECON 163 or ACCT 202.

 BUSI 413 Integrated Marketing Communications II 3 credits